gooddata/ui-sdk-examples/sales-embedding-demo/CONFIGURATION.md

 The purpose of running this app on your localhost is that you can alter it to your needs any time you wish.
 Some places in the code have been designed to make it as easy as possible.

-> Please download [Visual Studio Code](https://code.visualstudio.com/) for easy files editing.
+> Please download and install [Visual Studio Code](https://code.visualstudio.com/) for easy files editing before proceeding further.

 (Jump back to [INSTRUCTIONS](INSTRUCTIONS.md) or [README](README.md).)